Siiir/bevy_fancy_cursor/README.md

 # bevy_fancy_cursor
 Plagin for bevy.
 Uses bevy's `ImageBundle` to crate a custom cursor from file with image.

-## Contribute
- if you want to see project growing and `FancyCursor` becoming more generic.

 ## Instalation
 #### Add to manifest file (Cargo.toml) under `[dependencies]`
 ```bevy_fancy_cursor = { git = "https://github.com/Siiir/bevy_fancy_cursor" }```